Sweeping out sectional curvature: Comments and open problems

+Let $A$ be the 3-subspace in $\EE^4$ given by the equation $x_1=0$.
+Note that $A\cap\Omega$ is formed by the complement of two half-planes in $A$ intersecting at single point.
+In particular $H_1(A\cap\Omega)=\ZZ$, which can be shown to contradict the above observation.

+\parit{Way 2.} Assume $\Omega$ can be approximated by a $k$-convex set with smooth boundary.
+Equip $\Omega$ with the intrinsic metric induced in $\EE^4$ and denote by $\hat\Omega$ its completion.
+According to the main result in \cite{ABB}, $\hat\Omega$ is $\CAT(0)$.
+The latter is not the case, say if the angle measure of $Q$ is less than $\tfrac\pi2$.

-\parbf{Two-hull in non simply connected case.} The following example shows a problem with extension of the two-hull construction to non simply connected case.
+\parbf{Two-hull in the non simply connected case.} The following example shows a problem with extension of the two-hull construction to the non simply connected case.
 Consider an isometric action $\ZZ_2\acts\mathbb S^3$ with two fixed points; then take $\Omega$ to be the orbit space $\mathbb S^3/\ZZ_2$ with singular orbits removed.
 Note that $\Omega$ admits no open isometric immersion into a two-convex $1$-flat manifold.
+Hence the two-hull of $\Omega$ cannot be defined in the class of manifolds.

+Note that if a $\kappa$-flat manifold $\Omega$ does not admit a two-hull then it is automatically exhaustive.
+In this case $\Omega$ is not isometric to a $\kappa$-flat subset in any manifold of curvature $\ge \kappa$ or $\le \kappa$.

-Hence the two-hull of $\Omega$ can not be defined in the class of manifolds.
-On the other hand it can be defined in the class of ``Riemannian megafolds''; these creatures were introduced in \cite{petrunin-tuschmann} and under a different name in \cite{lott}; they look a lot like Riemannian manifolds, but fail to be topological spaces.
-(In the above example, the two-hull of $\Omega$ is the Riemannian orbifold $(\mathbb S^3:\ZZ_2)$.)
+On the other hand, the two-hull is always defined in the class of so-called \emph{Riemannian megafolds} (in particular Riemannian orbifolds); these creatures were introduced in \cite{petrunin-tuschmann} and under a different name in \cite{lott}; they look a lot like Riemannian manifolds, but fail to be topological spaces.
+In the above example, the two-hull of $\Omega$ is the Riemannian orbifold $(\mathbb S^3:\ZZ_2)$.

 \parbf{More questions.} Here is a possible generalization of Proposition~\ref{prop:S-m}:

 \begin{thm}{Question} Is it true that the two-hull of any open simply connected set $\Omega\subset\mathbb S^m$ which contains a closed geodesic is isometric to $\mathbb S^m$? \end{thm}